 \subsection{FD Protocols for WLANs: State-of-the-Art}

 In addition to our recent work \cite{aijaz_str_wcm}, various other studies have investigated MAC protocols for enabling FD communications in IEEE 802.11 WLANs.
 Tang and Wang proposed A-Duplex \cite{a-duplex}, which has been designed for the co-existence of HD STAs and an FD AP.
 Hence, it only supports UFD transmissions that are enabled through a handshake mechanism.
 A-Duplex relies on packet-alignment based capture effect for establishment of dual-links between the AP and two different STAs.
-A-Duplex requires building an interference map of the network which may not be realized through standards compatibility.
-Besides, it introduces new field in control frame header which affects backward compatibility.
-In \cite{fd_mac}, Duarte \emph{et al.} proposed a MAC protocol for co-existence of HD and FD nodes.
+It requires building an interference map of the network which may not be realized through standard compatibility.
+Besides, it introduces a new field in control frame header which affects backward compatibility.
+Duarte \emph{et al.} \cite{fd_mac} proposed a MAC protocol for co-existence of HD and FD nodes.
 The protocol also requires an RTS/CTS handshake mechanism for FD discovery and opportunistic data transmissions.
 It only supports BFD transmissions.
 However, it is not completely backward compatible due to modifications to ACK management and overhearing behavior of legacy STAs.
 Choi \emph{et al.} \cite{PoCMAC} developed a power-controlled MAC (PoC-MAC) wherein only the AP operates in FD mode.
-Therefore, similar to A-Duplex, it only supports UFD transmissions.
+Therefore, it only supports UFD transmissions.
 PoC-MAC is not completely backward compatible as it introduces a signal strength based backoff mechanism and additional control frames for coordinating and completing FD transmissions.
 In \cite{scw-fd}, Marlali and Gurbuz proposed a synchronized contention window FD (S-CW FD) MAC protocol.
 S-CW FD MAC accounts for the co-existence of FD and HD STAs.
-However, it requires certain modifications, like exchange of backoff window size information, that affect backward compatibility.
+However, it requires certain modifications, including exchange of backoff window size information, that affect backward compatibility.

 In summary, existing FD protocols for WLANs protocols are either not backward/standard compatible or require handshake mechanisms for enabling FD operation.
 Further none of the existing proposals exploit the efficiency gains offered by CSMA/ECA.
 This paper aims to fill these gaps.
-In the remainder of the paper, we demonstrate how CSMA/ECA and adaptive sensitivity control can be exploited to maximise FD opportunities in WLANs.